Neighbourhood Guide: Where To Eat, Drink And Shop In Tsim Sha Tsui

 See also: 10 Things To Know About The Rosewood Hong Kong

-Set to open in Hong Kong’s historic House 1881 this winter, The Araki, the Mayfair three Michelin-starred restaurant by world-renowned sushi chef Mitsuhiro Araki will make its Asia debut with the new venue.
+Found in Hong Kong’s historic House 1881, The Araki, the Mayfair three Michelin-starred restaurant by world-renowned sushi chef Mitsuhiro Araki will make its Asia debut with the new venue.

-The sushi restaurant is expected to serve Araki’s signature precision-led omakase—a concept where only up to 12 guests at a time get to sit at the chef’s table to watch the culinary master in action.
+The sushi restaurant serves Araki’s signature precision-led omakase––a concept where only up to 12 guests at a time get to sit at the chef’s table to watch the culinary master in action.
 An original dining experience executed to impress, the menu will focus purely on Edomae-style sushi using the freshest local ingredients.

 The Araki, G/F, Stable Block, House 1881, 2A Canton Road, Tsim Sha Tsui, Hong Kong, +852 3988 0000